72636c/graphql-modules/website/docs/di/introduction.md

 ## Scopes

 Every `Provider` or `InjectionToken` is created once and the same instance is available for all incoming GraphQL Operations.
-That's the default behavior and it's under `Singleton` Scope.
+That's the default behavior, and it's under `Singleton` Scope.

 In GraphQL Modules, we have two kinds of scope, `Singleton` and `Operation`.

 `Operation` scope means that a service is created for each incoming GraphQL Operation and destroyed once request is resolved.
-Read more about [Scopes](./scopes.md) in a separate chapter.
+Read more about [Scopes](scopes) in a separate chapter.